ballerina-platform/module-ballerina-grpc/docs/proposals/reflection.md

 _Issues_: [#399](https://github.com/ballerina-platform/ballerina-standard-library/issues/399) [#3306](https://github.com/ballerina-platform/ballerina-standard-library/issues/3306)

 ## Summary
-Server reflection is an optional gRPC feature for servers to assist clients in runtime construction of requests without having stub information precompiled into the client.
+Server reflection is a gRPC feature for servers to assist clients in runtime construction of requests without having stub information precompiled into the client.
 With the user defined service, a predefined standard service is started to provide service information to the clients.
 This proposal discusses how to implement gRPC server reflection to the existing Ballerina gRPC implementation.

 ## Goals
 To add gRPC server reflection feature into the current Ballerina gRPC implementation.